ElSeoClub/repository-pattern/README.md

 # Laravel Repository Pattern Package

-This package allows you to easily generate repository classes, interfaces, and service providers for your Laravel models.
-By following a consistent repository pattern, it provides a clear separation of concerns for managing data access logic.
+This package implements the repository pattern in Laravel, providing a **simple way to create repositories** for your models.
+The repository pattern helps you to separate data access logic, and improve the maintainability of your application, and the most importart **reduce the boilerplate code**.

 ## Requirements